Finder to the Node: FTTC goes online as Aussie goes unlimited

 Initially, the FTTC rollout was limited to only 300,000 premises but another 700,000 were brought across after NBN Co abandoned plans to incorporate the poorly-performing Optus HFC cable network in 2016.

 NBN Co will start selling HFC again this month

-In addition to announcing the expansion of FTTC premises, NBN Co has also announced that it will begin a staged re-sale of wholesale HFC services to ISPs from 27 April 2018.
+In addition to announcing the expansion of FTTC premises, NBN Co has also announced that it will begin a staged re-sale of wholesale HFC services to ISPs (internet service providers) from 27 April 2018.